Health-Informatics-UoN/carrot-docs/docs/CaRROT-Mapper/API.md

 ```

 ### Specifying returning fields
-TODO: For some endpoints (those defined using DynamicFieldsMixin), users have an option of specifying returning fields.
+For some endpoints (those defined using DynamicFieldsMixin), users have an option of specifying return fields.
 On this page, these endpoints are marked with :material-filter:.
 If no return fields parameter is supplied, all fields will be returned.

+Return fields are specified by the syntax `?fields=id,name`.
+When combined with filters, the syntax is thus for example `?dataset_name=test&fields=id`.

 ## OMOP DB
 Read-only endpoints exist for 8 tables of the OMOP CDM DB.